Sushi An

 A Counter in Zhubei, Shaped by Distance Travelled

+Sushi An is a traditional omakase sushi restaurant in Zhubei City, Hsinchu County, with a 4.7 Google rating and a premium price tier.
 Walk into Sushi An on Jiafeng South Road and the room registers quickly: birch panels line the counter, their pale grain pushing back against the deeper, darker tones that frame the rest of the space.
 It is a considered interior decision, the kind that signals a chef who has thought carefully about the environment before the first fish is cut.
 Zhubei City is not Tokyo, and that is precisely the point.
 The Hsinchu County restaurant scene has been building a quiet, confident identity over recent years, and omakase formats have been part of that expansion, drawing on Taiwan's proximity to Japan and the growing number of Taiwanese chefs who trained there before returning home.

-The Toyosu Connection — and What It Changes
+The Toyosu Connection, and What It Changes

 What distinguishes the sourcing further is the parallel commitment to Taiwan's own waters.
 The chef orders from the northeastern coast of Taiwan, where species like ishidai (striped beakfish) and nodoguro (blackthroat seaperch) are caught locally.
 Nodoguro in particular has become a prestige item across the Japanese omakase world, prized for its fat content and the way it responds to light curing or gentle heat.
 Finding it sourced locally rather than imported represents a meaningful shift in how Taiwanese omakase counters have begun to assert regional identity rather than simply mirror Japanese ones.
-For context on how this dual-sourcing logic plays out at restaurants with even greater institutional recognition, the approach shares structural similarities with what JL Studio in Taichung and logy in Taipei have done in their respective formats: using international technique as scaffolding for something locally grounded.

 How the Menu Is Structured